10 Surprising Things You Didn’t Know About Game of Thrones’ Lena Headey

 Shutterstock (2)Straight Out of Bermuda

-Lena Headey was born on October 3, 1973 in Hamilton, Bermuda, which is the home of one of the hotels with the most stunning views in the world.
+Lena Headey was born on October 3, 1973 in Hamilton, Bermuda.
 Her father was stationed on the Caribbean island as a police cadet.
 She lived there until she was five, when her family later moved back to England.
 They settled in Huddersfield, which is close to where her parents were originally from in Yorkshire.

 Pardon my accent